Last Updated: July 14, 2025

 Personal Life and Charity

-Involved in charity and advocacy, Beckham has helped to raise money and awareness for hunger, cancer research, and disaster relief.
-In 2016, he donated $500,000 in his jersey sales to help out with flooding repairs in Louisiana.
+Involved in charity and advocacy, Odell has helped raise money and awareness for hunger, cancer research, and disaster relief.
+In 2016, he donated $500,000 from his jersey sales to help out with flood repairs in Louisiana.
 The next year, he donated $100,000 of his own money to Americares and Samaritan's Purse in order to help those affected by Hurricane Harvey.

 Real Estate

-In June of 2022, Odell sold a 2-acre property with a 14,000 square-foot mansion 20 minutes outside of Cleveland for $3.3 million.
-The 4-bedroom home has a movie theater, golf simulator, game room and more.
-The master bedroom closet has a custom carved out area that can reportedly hold as many shoes as a Foot Locker.
+In June 2022, Odell sold a 2-acre property with a 14,000-square-foot mansion 20 minutes outside of Cleveland for $3.3 million.
+The 4-bedroom home has a movie theater, golf simulator, game room, and more.
+The master bedroom closet has a custom-carved area that can reportedly hold as many shoes as a Foot Locker.

 Odell Beckham Jr. Career Earnings